rockybeachradio/x400-software-pack/README.md

     - ln -s /home/mks/KlipperScreen/all /home/mks/mainsail/all

-#### To check why these files are there in addition to original repo.
+#### To check why these files are there in addition to the original repos.
 - [ ] Eryone Scripts /all/ - Where arethey used?
 - [ ] Eryone /KlipperScreen/ - Check
     - [ ] /KlipperScreen/Panels/ - Check what is different in the Eryone version